All Flashcards

 Causes: Urbanization, desire for social interaction.
 Effects: Spread of Enlightenment ideas, new forms of social interaction.

-What was the impact of the Enlightenment on women?
+Compare the impact of the Enlightenment on different social classes.

-What was the role of the Church in the 18th century?
+Compare the role of the Church and monarchs in the 18th century.

-Censorship forced intellectuals to use pseudonyms and private gatherings to share ideas.
+Censorship aimed to maintain social order, while intellectuals used pseudonyms and private gatherings to circumvent it.